sushmakalvakuntla/Update-ReadMe/README.md

 Create or Modify the react components by following the [Style Guidelines](https://github.com/airbnb/javascript/tree/master/react).

-Make sure to add the components in the index.js file every time you have created a new one to export it.
+Every time when you create the new react components, make sure to export them in the index.js.
+For Example,

+	var Alert = require('./dist/Alert.js').default;
+	var Button = require('./dist/Button.js').default;
+	module.exports = {
+		Alert,
+		Button,
+	};

-After creating or modifying the react components in react-wood-duck/src compile the src code as,
+After creating or modifying the react components in react-wood-duck/src run,
 	npm run prepublish

 Note: when you run this, it compiles the "src" code and generates the transpiled CommonJS in “dist” folder within your local machine